-Benefit Description

-Gender Affirming Service es (Continued)

-Important Notice: We use clinical criteria/guidelines to evaluate whether gender affirming services are Medically Necessary.
+Important Notice: We use clinical criteria/quidelines to evaluate whether gender affirming services are Medically Necessary.
 If you are planning to receive gender affirming services, you should review the current Medical Necessity Guidelines that identify covered services under this benefit.
-To obtain a copy of please call the Member Services Department at 1-877-907-4742 or go to our website at www.harvardpilgrim.org .
+To obtain a copy, call Member Services at 1-877-907-4742 or go to our website at www.harvardpilgrim.org.

 Benefits for gender affirming services are in addition to other benefits provided under the Plan.
 HPHC does not consider gender affirming services to be reconstructive surgery to correct a Physical Functional Impairment or Cosmetic Services.
 Coverage for reconstructive surgery or Cosmetic Services is limited to the services described under the Reconstructive Surgery benefit in this Benefit Handbook.

+Benefit Description

-17. Hearing Aids
+76 .
+Hearing Aids

 The Plan covers hearing aids up to the limit listed in your Schedule of Benefits.
 A hearing aid is defined as any instrument or device, excluding a surgical implant, designed, intended or offered for the purpose of improving a person's hearing.

 The Plan will pay the full cost of each medically necessary hearing aid up to the limit listed in your Schedule of Benefits, minus any applicable Member Cost Sharing.
 If you purchase a hearing aid that is more expensive than the limit listed in your Schedule of Benefits, you will be responsible for the additional cost.
 No back-up hearing aids that serve a duplicate purpose are covered.
 Covered services and supplies related to your hearing aid are not subject to the dollar limit listed in your Schedule of Benefits.

 Covered Benefits include the following:

 One hearing aid per hearing impaired ear

 Except for batteries, any necessary parts, attachments or accessories, including ear moldings; and

-• Services provided by a licensed audiologist, hearing instrument specialist or licensed physician that are necessary to assess, select, fit, adjust or service the hearing aid.
+Services provided by a licensed audiologist, hearing instrument specialist or licensed physician that are necessary to assess, select, fit, adjust or service the hearing aid.

-18 .
+77 .
 Home Health Care

 If you are homebound for medical reasons, you are covered for home health care services listed below.
 To be eligible for home health care, your Plan Provider must determine that skilled nursing care or physical therapy is an essential part of active treatment.
-There must also be a defined medical goal that your Plan Provider expects you will meet in a reasonable period of time.
+There must also be a defined medical goal that your Plan Provider expects you will meet.

 When you qualify for home health care services as stated above, the Plan covers the following services when Medically Necessary:

-• Durable medical equipment and supplies (must be a component of the home health care being provided)
+Durable medical equipment and supplies (must be a component of the home health care being provided)

 Medical and surgical supplies

 Medical social services

 Nutritional counseling

 Physical therapy

 Occupational therapy

 Palliative care

 Services of a home health aide

+Skilled nursing care

+Speech therapy